Master of Science in Nursing

 The Master of Science in Nursing program admits for all terms governed by admission deadline dates listed above.
 Admission decisions for APSU are made by the admissions committee in the School of Nursing.

-The Master of Science in Nursing offers concentrations in Nursing Education, Nursing Administration, Nursing Informatics, and Family Nurse Practitioner.
+The Master of Science in Nursing offers concentrations in Nursing Education and Family Nurse Practitioner.